SeanDougherty/AdventOfCode2021/README.md

 ### Day 13

 My mental approach was near solid, it was just a matter of doing better to check edge cases.
 I lucked out and passed part 1 even with a bug in my code.
 The bug was a missing '% line' at the end of the updated x or y coord.
 This was a really fun challenge.
 I liked the index manipulation that is involved in 'folding' matrices.

+### Day 14

+This was a pretty straightforward sol'n.
+I had considered the non-brute force solution during part 1, but I really just wanted to get part1 submitted so I created the quick and dirty approach for the first half of today's challenge.
+Ended up paying for this in the end, a few minutes of attempted refactor turned into almost an entire rewrite.
+And the rewrite was not pretty.
+But I solved in just over 1hr, not great but I'll take it this late in AoC!
+Spent a bit of time this morning cleaning up part2 for better readability.